istio-ecosystem/sail-operator/bundle/README.md

     ```

 *Note*: `istioctl install` is not supported.
-The Sail Operator installs Istio.
+The sail-operator installs Istio.

 ## Installing the Bookinfo Application